vksivaraman/mygit/README.md

 - 👀 I’m interested in  cloud and devops
 - 🌱 I’m currently learning AWS, Azure, Terraform, Docker, Kubernates, GoLang
 - 💞️ I’m looking to collaborate on IaC using CI/CD pipelines
-- 📫 you can reach me through vksivaraman@gmail.com
+- 📫 you can reach me at vksivaraman@gmail.com

 <!---
 vksivaraman/vksivaraman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.